FTC Guidelines for Influencer Marketing

 Let’s ditch the overwhelm that comes with searching “FTC guidelines for influencers” and other internet search spirals and get an actual legal perspective from our go-to legal expert, Veronica Ramirez, Esq. who will give us a quick breakdown of what you need to know about the FTC’s advertising guidelines.

-What are FTC guidelines, and why do they matter?
+What are FTC guidelines, and what do they have to do with influencer marketing compliance?

-The Federal Trade Commission is a United States consumer protection agency tasked with “protecting the public from deceptive or unfair business practices and unfair methods of competition.”
-The FTC created a set of regulations specifically designed for advertisers and influencers to follow when creating content online, known as the “Endorsement Guides.”
+The Federal Trade Commission (FTC) is a United States consumer protection agency tasked with “protecting the public from deceptive or unfair business practices and unfair methods of competition.”
+The FTC made rules for advertisers and influencers to follow when creating online content.
+These rules are called the “Endorsement Guides.”
 These regulations outline the steps influencers and advertisers need to take to help their audience distinguish that what they see isn’t a run-of-the-mill organic post.

 The most common resource people share (myself included) is this guide.
 Another great resource to check out if you want to get a deeper understanding is this resource